danb35/freenas-iocage-nextcloud/README.md

 * TIME_ZONE is the time zone of your location, in PHP notation--see the [PHP manual](http://php.net/manual/en/timezones.php) for a list of all valid time zones.
 * HOST_NAME is the fully-qualified domain name you want to assign to your installation.
 If you are planning to get a Let's Encrypt certificate (recommended), you must own (or at least control) this domain, because Let's Encrypt will test that control.
 If you're using a self-signed cert, or not getting a cert at all, it's only important that this hostname resolve to your jail inside your network.
 * DNS_CERT, STANDALONE_CERT, SELFSIGNED_CERT, and NO_CERT determine which method will be used to generate a TLS certificate (or, in the case of NO_CERT, indicate that you don't want to use SSL at all).
 DNS_CERT and STANDALONE_CERT indicate use of DNS or HTTP validation for Let's Encrypt, respectively.
 One **and only one** of these must be set to 1.
-* CERT_EMAIL is the email address Let's Encrypt will use to notify you of certificate expiration.
-This is optional.
-If you **are** using Let's Encrypt, though, it should be set to a valid address for the system admin.
 * DNS_PLUGIN: If DNS_CERT is set, DNS_PLUGIN must contain the name of the DNS validation plugin you'll use with Caddy to validate domain control.
 At this time, the only valid value is `cloudflare`.
 * DNS_TOKEN: If DNS_CERT is set, this must be set to a properly-scoped Cloudflare API Token.
 You will need to create an API token through Cloudflare's dashboard, which must have "Zone / Zone / Read" and "Zone / DNS / Edit" permissions on the zone (i.e., the domain) you're using for your installation.
 See [this documentation](https://github.com/libdns/cloudflare) for further details.